-You may want to create your own HELP files for messages.
-The file names for your HELP files must conform to the file name conventions described in "File Names for HELP Files" on page 225.
+You might want to create your own HELP files for messages.
+The file names for your HELP files must conform to the file name conventions that are described in "Message HELP name conventions" on page 220.
 The file type for HELP files for messages is HELPMSG.